jdecock/vuespa/README.md

 The server side code is a Spring Boot application using Maven.
 In addition, the following repositories are used:

+### Database

+This project is set up to use a MySQL database named `vue_spa`.
+This database will be automatically created the first time the project is run

 ### Maven Repositories

 * **[Spring Web](https://github.com/spring-projects/spring-framework)**